 Some of the first things we replaced were all the old signaling devices.
 We clearly labeled were all the fire extinguishers and life vest were located.
 We added an EPIRB (emergency position indicator radio beacon) unit, ditch bag and a self-inflating throwable.
 We bought Mustang Survival life vest and added water activated safety lights and PLB's (personal locator beacon) to each jacket.
 We had realized that the majority of the items we wanted to add for safety were also tied into the electronics package we wanted to use.
 So, we decided to use Raymarine products.
 The PLB's are tied into the radio and autopilot system to alert anyone at the helm that a person is overboard.
 We agreed that if it was safety related, then we were going to get the best units we could.

 Unfortunately, there are some people that try to find the easiest solution, not necessarily the correct solution.
-Cable runs that should have been a day at the most were extended to four days due to someone filling voids with Great Stuff foam to stop a leak.
+Cable runs that should have been a day at the most were extended to four days due to voids being filled with Great Stuff foam to stop a leak.
 Access panels that should be easy to remove were put in place with 5200 permanent adhesives.
 Where twenty feet of cable had been needed, seventy feet of cable was used.
 Plumbing fixtures were sealed with putty instead of silicone and twisting wires together and using electrical tape was the norm.
 The helm station panels were regular pieces of plastic, held in place with minimal fasteners and the placement of some of the items made no sense.